 The scores used to create the boundaries of each category are somewhat arbitrary, but they provide a starting place for explanation.

 - 250 and above: Scores in this range are considered excellent.
 These scores are viewed very positive by program directors and can serve to significantly bolster the match possibilities for applicants and allow for all specialties to remain in contention for matching.
-Additionally, scores in this range can be a significant factor in matching at the most prestigious training programs in the country."Cutoff scores" refers to an interview screening strategy that is employed at some competitive programs, especially in the more competitive specialties.
+Additionally, scores in this range can be a significant factor in matching at the most prestigious training programs in the country.
+"Cutoff scores” refers to an interview screening strategy that is employed at some competitive programs, especially in the more competitive specialties.
 These programs allegedly will offer interviews only to applicants with scores at the above their predetermined cutoff level.
-Some programs will publish their cutoff scores on the websites, other do not.
-There are many runners about Step I cutoffs, but little reliable data.
+Some programs will publish their cutoff scores on their website, while others do not.
+There are many rumors about Step I cutoffs, but little reliable data.
 If concerned about cutoffs, it is best to check a program's website.
 Unfortunately, at this time we do not know of any trustworthy clearinghouse of information regarding cutoff scores.

-By far, the vast majority of the class finishes the M3 year with a mixture of clinical grades.
+By far, the vast majority of the class finishes the M2 year with a mixture of clinical grades.

 Program directors highly value clinical performance, as this criterion reflects much more than a score on a test.
 Your teamwork, dedication, knowledge base, bedside manner, communication, handling of difficult patients, clinical skills, work ethic, etc., are all part of what is attempted to be captured by your clinical evaluations.

 Final clinical grades are always determined most significantly by a combination of clinical evaluations and shelf scores.
-As is published in your M3 handbook, the M3 year is graded on an Honors (top 15-20%), High Pass (40-45%), and Pass (35-45%) system.
-The percentage targets can vary slightly between clerkships, but not significantly so.
+As is published in your Clinical Trunk handbook, the M2 year is graded on an Honors (top 25-30%), High Pass (30-40%), and Pass (30-40%) system.
+The target percentages can vary slightly between clerkships, but not significantly so.

-It is a statement of the obvious, but the more Honors and High Passes earned, the better the clinical record.
-Conversely, the more Passes on the M3 transcript, the lower the record.
+It is a statement of the obvious, but the more Honors and High Passes earned in the Clinical Trunk, the better the clinical record.
+Conversely, the more M2 Passes earned, the lower the record.
 Despite that, a Pass grade represents an adequate performance.
-Passes across the entire M3 year constitutes a low clinical performance.
+Passes across the entire M2 year constitutes a low clinical performance.
 A low clinical performance paired with a low Step 1 score almost certainly limits a student to consider only the less competitive specialties.

 There are several more important points to consider.

-Honors grades are difficult to earn, but be aware that an all High Pass record across the M3 year is a very good performance.
-Of course, any Honors grades are always helpful, but there is often a misperception that “many” Honors grades are needed to match well in competitive sub-specialties.
-For the most desirable programs (big cities in coastal areas: San Francisco, Boston, Seattle, etc.) in the more competitive specialties, at least some Honors scores are likely needed to make one’s application viable.
+Honors grades are difficult to earn, but be aware that an all High Pass record across the M2 year is a very good performance.
+Of course, any Honors grades are always helpful, but there is often a misperception that “many” Honors grades are needed to match well in competitive specialties, and sub-specialties.
+For the most desirable programs (Metropolitan cities in coastal areas: San Francisco, Boston, Seattle, etc.) in the more competitive specialties, at least some Honors grades are likely needed to make one’s application viable.

 The categories of scores listed above for Step 1 and the impact on matching applies to Step 2 CK as well.
 Do know however, that the mean scores for Step 2 are generally approximately 10-15 points higher for Step 2 CK, so all the categories and score boundaries (discussed above regarding Step 1) should be increased by 10 points.